DURING – What happens at a hearing?

 What is the role of my support person during the hearing?

-The support person is only there to sit with you and provide you support.
+Your support person is only there to sit with you and provide you support.
 They can also help you to remember what happened during the hearing and to understand the decision that the Tribunal made.
 This is different to the role of a representative.

 If you don’t attend your hearing, your support person will also not be able to attend.